British Airways Flight 38: Aftermath

 The London Ambulance Service stated that three fast response cars, nine ambulances, and several officers were sent to the scene to assess the casualties.
 Those injured were taken to the nearby Hillingdon Hospital.

 Willie Walsh, the British Airways chief executive, released a statement praising the actions of the "flight and cabin crew [who] did a magnificent job and safely evacuated all of the 136 passengers ...
 The captain of the aircraft is one of our most experienced and has been flying with us for nearly 20 years.
 Our crews are trained to deal with these situations."
 He also praised the fire, ambulance, and police services.

 All flights in and out of Heathrow were halted for a short time after the accident.
 When operations resumed, many long-haul outbound flights were either delayed or cancelled, and all short-haul flights were cancelled for the rest of the day.
 Some inbound flights were delayed, and 24 flights were diverted to Gatwick, Luton, or Stansted.
 In an attempt to minimise further travel disruptions, Heathrow Airport received dispensation from the Department for Transport to operate some night flights.
 Even so, the following day (18 January), 113 short-haul flights were cancelled because crews and aircraft were out of position.

-On the afternoon of 20 January 2008, two cranes lifted the aircraft onto wheeled platforms and removed it from its resting place.
-It was towed towards Heathrow's BA maintenance hangars base for storage and further inspections by the AAIB.
-After assessment of the damage and repair costs, the aircraft was declared to be damaged beyond economic repair (despite still being largely intact) and written off, becoming the first Boeing 777 hull loss in history.
-It was broken up and scrapped in the spring of 2009.
-The dismantling and disposal was handled by Air Salvage International.
+On the afternoon of 20 January 2008, the severely damaged aircraft and its wreckage (landing gears, fan blades, engine casings) were removed from the crash site by rescue, recovery workers and ground crews.